leventyalcin/search-jira-issues-alfred-workflow/README.md

 ## Caching
 The workflow uses the file system as a cache.
 The TTL can be set in config.json

+## Icons
+The workflow is bundled with a set of icons, but if you have custom or differently named ones, simply add a png with the task name.

+To find out the types of icon on your Jira instance, hit this url: https://{{YOUR_JIRA_INSTANCE_URL}}/rest/api/2/issuetype/

 ## Troubleshooting
 If Alfred is not able to retrieve any issues following fixes might help you: